New Jersey, New York, and Pennsylvania Community Association Law

 - Effectuating the transition of leadership

 - Reviewing and drafting contracts for association purchases and services

 - Providing advice pertaining to association purchases and acquisitions

 Griffin Alexander, P.C. realizes that community associations must adhere to their governing documents, as well as comply with any and all laws at the local, state and federal levels.
 Moreover, our team is similarly prepared to help condominium associations in the face of conflict, whether it involves residents, board members or property owners.
 In these situations, we offer a series of options to our clients in order to help effectuate a calm and productive resolution to problems as they arise – thereby minimizing the need for prolonged litigation where possible.
 However, in the event litigation proves necessary, we are equipped with the experience required to work through the court process from start to finish.

 Collections and Litigation Services

-One of the more common services that our firm provides to community associations throughout New Jersey and New York is the collection of funds, including maintenance fees and charges owed from delinquent property owners.
+One of the more common services that our firm provides to community associations throughout New Jersey, New York and Pennsylvania is the collection of funds, including maintenance fees and charges owed from delinquent property owners.
 We at Griffin Alexander, P.C. appreciate the fact that dealing with delinquent assessments directly impacts the bottom line of both large and small communities.
 That said, we are dedicated and focused on providing our clients with fast, cost-beneficial solutions in an effort to lessen the effect of such issues.